Updated: Oct 16

 Some quick facts:

-o The moratorium is currently set through August 1, 2020
+The moratorium is currently set through December 31, 2020

-o Tenants can be evicted for health & safety reasons
+Tenants can be evicted for health & safety

-o Tenants can be evicted if the landlord plans to live in or sell the property.
-The landlord must provide 60 days notice in this case
+Tenants can be evicted if the landlord plans to live in or sell the property, but the landlord must provide 60 days notice in this case

 Even with the eviction moratorium, renters should make paying rent a priority.
 Rent and late payments will eventually be due, so not paying when it's possible to do so can make matters worse down the road.